sfigg/commercialization-public/design/device-experiences/modern-standby-wi-fi-connected-scenarios.md

 <li>Turn on the display to show a toast in the upper right-hand corner.</li>
 </ul>
 <p>If the call is missed, the icon on the lock screen will show the missed call when the system wakes from modern standby.</p></td>
 <td><p>If a notification is not received, a trace is needed to diagnose the problem.
-See [Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md) for information on how to capture a trace and analyze the information.</p></td>
+See <a href="capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md" data-raw-source="[Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md)">Capture and view a WPA trace for modern standby diagnostics</a> for information on how to capture a trace and analyze the information.</p></td>
 </tr>
 </tbody>
 </table>

 ## Modern standby background download